Skip to Content

 Leave Plimmer statue at 12.30 pm.

 Walk up Plimmer Steps and then continue up Boulcott St. Take the Kumutoto Lane and then south along motorway path and up and over the Terrace Motorway Tunnel.
 Take the track up to the Kelburn squash club and at the car park take the City to Sea path to Salamanca Road.
 Head north along Salamanca Road to Kelburn Park.
 On reaching Kelburn Park walk clockwise around the perimeter of the park until you reach the house.
-On the city side of the house take the track which leads down towards the motorway and then along to Clifton Terrace.
+On the city side of the house take the path that leads down to Clifton Terrace.
 Walk along Clifton Terrace, past the school and then take the path opposite San Sebastian down to the Clifton Terrace car park and then on down to The Terrace.
 Walk along The Terrace till you reach the underpass to Woodward St. which takes you back to Lambton Quay.

 Walk 11: Motorway Secrets--